microbiome/OMA/15_beta_diversity.md

 objects, which contain triangular data describing the distance between each pair of samples.
 These distances can be further subjected to ordination.
-Ordination is a common concept in ecology that aims to reduce the dimensionsionality of the data for further evaluation or visualization.
+Ordination is a common concept in ecology that aims to reduce the dimensionality of the data for further evaluation or visualization.
 Ordination techniques aim to capture as much of essential information in the data as possible in a lower dimensional representation.
-Dimension reduction is bound to loose information but the common ordination techniques aim to preserve relevant information of sample similarities in an optimal way, which is defined in different way by different methods.
+Dimension reduction is bound to loose information but the common ordination techniques aim to preserve relevant information of sample similarities in an optimal way, which is defined in different ways by different methods.
 [TODO add references and/or link to ordination chapter instead?]

-Some of the most common ordination methods in microbiome research include Principal Component Analysis (PCA), metric and non-metric multi-dimensional scaling (MDS, NMDS), The MDS methods is also known as Principal Coordinates Analysis (PCoA).
+Some of the most common ordination methods in microbiome research include Principal Component Analysis (PCA), metric and non-metric multi-dimensional scaling (MDS, NMDS), The MDS methods are also known as Principal Coordinates Analysis (PCoA).
 Other recently popular techniques include t-SNE and UMAP.